bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 46: Friday, February 23, 2018

+##Today's Progress##:  didn't get a chance to exercise

+**Thoughts**:  i really didn't want to miss, but both my morning and evening were just too overbooked

 ### Day 45: Thursday, February 22, 2018

 ##Today's Progress##:  completed 30 minutes on the treadmill